eclipse-archived/codewind-installer/README.md

 > **Flags:**
 > --name,-n value Project name
-> --type,-t value Project Type
+> --path,-p value Project path, on local disk
-> --path,-p value Project Path
+> --type,-t value Project build type, if known (not required)

 `bind` - Bind a project to Codewind for building and running
 > **Flags:**